VSETH-GECO/login-ng/README.md

 ## Network

-To make this app reachable from within the special VLAN you have to configure the HAProxy on the PfSense ath two locations:
+To make this app reachable from within the special VLAN you have to configure the HAProxy on the PfSense at two locations:

-* Set`Services > HAProxy > Backend > redirect (edit) > Advanced settings >  Backend pass thru ` to `http-request redirect code 301 location https://login-ng.lan.geco.ethz.ch`.
+* Set`Services > HAProxy > Backend > redirect (edit) > Advanced settings >  Backend pass thru` to `http-request redirect code 301 location https://login-ng.lan.geco.ethz.ch`.
 * Whitelist the app in `Services > HAProxy > Fronteend > HTTP (edit) > Default backend` under `Access Control lists` and `Actions`.